devEdexa/VRF-contracts/README.md

 git clone "https://github.com/nishil-edx/VRF-contracts"
 ```

-2. use remix/hardhat to deploy consumer contract
+2. use remix/hardhat to deploy consumer contract .
+Dont forgot to use edexa testnet chain

 3. use coordinator address in consumer constructor  which deployed for edexa testnet